 Do you love it?
-Rate it…. please!
+Is it now in the regular rotation?
+Awesome, rate it.... please!
 Seriously though, please take a moment and comment below!
 I'd love to hear what you think!

 If you make these kabobs and snap a photo, be sure to tag me on Instagram @bowl_me_over or using the hashtag #bowlmeover - thank yoU!!

-- 3 chicken breasts diced into 1 1/2 inch pieces
+- 3 chicken breasts or boneless chicken thighs diced into 1 ½ inch pieces

 - 2 cups teriyaki sauce

-- 2 tbsp sesame seeds toasted, optional garnish
+- 2 tablespoon sesame seeds toasted, optional garnish

 - If you're using wooden skewers, be sure and soak them for at least 30 minutes prior to grilling.

-- Combine the ingredients for the marinade and place in a large Ziploc bag or large bowl.
+- Combine the ingredients for the homemade teriyaki sauce and place in a large Ziploc bag or large bowl.

-- Dice the chicken into 1 1/2 inch pieces.
+- Dice the chicken into bite size pieces.
 Add the chicken to the marinade and soak for 30 minutes.

 - Grill for about 6 minutes each side or until the internal temperature is 160 degrees F. Avoid overcooking, so the chicken doesn't dry out.